Dust explosion: Protection and mitigation

 Much research has been carried out in Europe and elsewhere to understand how to control these dangers, but dust explosions still occur.
 The alternatives for making processes and plants safer depend on the industry.

 In the coal mining industry, a methane explosion can initiate a coal dust explosion, which can then engulf an entire mine pit.
 As a precaution, incombustible stone dust may be spread along mine roadways, or stored in trays hanging from the roof, to dilute the coal dust stirred up by a shockwave to the point where it cannot burn.
 Mines may also be sprayed with water to inhibit ignition.

 Some industries exclude oxygen from dust-raising processes, a precaution known as "inerting".
 Typically this uses nitrogen, carbon dioxide, or argon, which are incombustible gases which can displace oxygen.
 The same method is also used in large storage tanks where flammable vapors can accumulate.
 However, use of oxygen-free gases brings a risk of asphyxiation of the workers.
 Workers who need illumination in enclosed spaces where a dust explosion is a high risk often use lamps designed for underwater divers, as they have no risk of producing an open spark due to their sealed waterproof design.

-Good housekeeping practices, such as eliminating build-up of combustible dust deposits that could be disturbed and lead to a secondary explosion, also help mitigate the problem.
+Good housekeeping practices, such as eliminating build-up of combustible dust deposits with a dust collector, also help mitigate the problem.

 Best engineering control measures which can be found in the National Fire Protection Association (NFPA) Combustible Dust Standards include: